 Structures Inserted into PML at an Angle¶

 Perfectly matched layer (PML) is the most commonly used boundary condition in FDTD simulations to truncate a simulation domain and absorb outgoing radiation.
 However, many divergence issues are associated with the use of PML.
-One of the most common causes of a diverged simulation is structures inserted into PML at an angle.
-This is particularly common in simulations with photonic waveguides, where PML intersects a waveguide bend or a waveguide taper.
-To ensure numerical stability, you need to make sure that structures are translationally invariant into the PML.
+One of the most common causes is a structure that intersects the PML in a way that is not translationally invariant in the direction normal to the boundary.
+This is particularly common in simulations with photonic waveguides, where PML intersects a waveguide bend, a waveguide taper, or a ring resonator.
+In the sketch below, the first three geometries are not translationally invariant into the PML, while the fourth geometry is invariant because the straight waveguide enters the PML normally.

 Dispersive Material into PML¶